-Patio Covers for Rain & Snow in BC (2026 Guide): Best Options & Snow Load Ratings
+Patio Covers for Rain & Snow in BC (2026 Guide): Built for Okanagan Winters

 British Columbia’s weather throws everything at outdoor structures — heavy snow loads in winter, torrential rain in spring and fall, and intense sun in summer.
 A patio cover that works in Arizona won’t necessarily survive an Okanagan winter.
 This guide covers the technical requirements and design features that make patio covers truly weather-ready for BC conditions.